AMC Ambassador: 1974

-Styling changes for the Ambassador sedan and wagon included revised front fender caps as well as an all-new hood, grille, bumpers, rear fascia, instrument panel, interior trim, hood ornament, and a changing font for the Ambassador nameplate.
-The grille showed off a new squared-off loop-type design surrounding the circular recessed quad headlights and featured a forward-protruding center.
-The insert held a crosshatch pattern dominated by two thick horizontal bars that connected the headlight bezels and contained new parking lights between them.
-These parking lights had amber lenses, followed the grille protrusion forward, and were overlaid by the grille's crosshatch trim.
-Headlamp bezels were once again blacked out in their recessed areas.
-The new hood and front bumper followed the grille's central protrusion forward, giving the car a slight "coffin nose" look.
-The revised Matador sedan saw a similar frontal treatment in 1974, but with a much more pronounced effect and with different single headlamp clusters, hood, and grille inserts.
+The front end of the 1974 Ambassador sedan and wagon received an all-new hood, grille, and bumper.
+The grille featured a new squared-off loop-type design surrounding the circular, recessed quad headlights, with a distinctive forward-protruding center.
+The grille insert displayed a crosshatch pattern dominated by two thick horizontal bars that connected the headlight bezels.
+New amber parking lights were integrated between these bars, following the grille's protrusion forward and overlaid by its crosshatch trim.
+The headlamp bezels were again blacked out in their recessed areas.
+The new hood and front bumper followed the grille's central protrusion, giving the car a subtle "coffin nose" look.
+The contemporary Matador sedan received a similar frontal treatment in 1974, though with a much more pronounced effect and different single headlamp clusters, hood, and grille inserts.